🇯🇵 日本語 | 🇺🇸 English

 C5.
 Prime sieve (Sieve of Eratosthenes)

-Use the Sieve of Eratosthenes to enumerate all primes ≤ N. Use an array and confirm the O(N log log N) complexity.
+Enumerate all primes ≤ N with the Sieve of Eratosthenes.
+Use an array and confirm the O(N log log N) complexity.

 C6.
 Matrix multiplication as a function

-Write a function that computes C = AB for n×n matrices A, B. Verify with 3×3 matrices.
+Write a function that computes C = AB for n×n matrices A and B. Verify the result on 3×3 matrices.

 Share this article